ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ### 3. Exploratory Data Analysis

-I won't go into EDA extensively here since it was covered in my [last post](http://carmenlai.com/2016/11/05/titanic.html), but it's always good to have some hypotheses in mind before diving into the data.
+It's always good to have some hypotheses in mind before diving into modeling, and exploratory analysis can help in generating them.
 - Users who use the app more (higher `trips_in_first_30_days` and `weekday_pct`) are probably more likely to remain active
 - Users who experience more surge (`avg_surve`) may be less satisfied and more likely to churn
 - `luxury_car_user` may be the premium users with higher willingness to pay who are less likely to churn